Plinky / Plinky+ Manual

 Shift Top Shift Bottom Edit Mode The first two shift buttons are the most important: they allow you to modify the sound.
 Why two?
 They map to two complete sets of parameters – primary (top) on SHIFT TOP and secondary (bottom) on SHIFT BOTTOM, corresponding to the parameters that are written above and below each of the pads.
 Tap or hold either, then tap an icon pads to choose a parameter to edit.

-Once in edit mode, adjust the chosen parameter using the left most column of pads as a slider, or use the encoder to the left of the screen.
-While in this mode you can play all the pads, except for the left most (slider) pads.
+Once in edit mode, adjust the chosen parameter using the left most column of pads as a slider, or use the encoder to the right of the screen.
+While in this mode you can play all the pads, except for the pads in the Arrow column (slider).
 Tap again to return to play mode (LED off).

 Preset

 Preset Preset Mode Tap or hold, then tap a main pad to select a preset (left 32 pads), pattern (middle 24), or sample (right 8).
+The sections are labelled at the top.
 A long press on a sample pad will edit it; on other pads, it will copy the current preset / pattern to it.
 Press and hold CLEAR to clear the last touched preset or pattern.

 Previous

 Previous Previous Button Tap to jump to the previous step (sequencer paused) or first step (sequencer playing).
-Or, hold it then tap a main pad to jump to a step within the current loop, or to set a new loop start outside the current loop.
+Hold it, then tap a main pad to jump to a step within the current loop, or to set a new loop start outside the current loop.

 Next